Miki-Herman/Miki-Herman/README.md

 Hello, I am a student and I have a big passion for learning new things and for discovering new stuff in the world of tech.

 * 🌍  I'm based in Czech Republic
-* 🧠  I'm learning JavaScript, Python, React
+* 🧠  I'm learning Problem Solving

 ### Skills